Find the best flight deals to Toronto, Canada. Compare prices from Kiwi.com and 100+ airlines.

 Check our tips and guides for strategies on cutting costs across every part of your trip, from finding accommodation deals to avoiding tourist-trap pricing at popular attractions.

 Start with Google Flights — enter "YYZ" and use the calendar view to find the cheapest travel dates.
 Then cross-check on Skyscanner and the Kiwi.com widget on this page.
-Each platform sources different fares, and the cheapest one changes depending on the route, date, and airline.
+Fare aggregators pull from different inventories, so the cheapest option varies route by route and date by date — comparing two or three takes minutes and can save real money.

 If your dates are flexible, try searching a 3-day window around your preferred departure — fares to Toronto can vary by 20–30% between adjacent days.
-Set price alerts on 2–3 platforms and give it a week before committing, unless you spot an unusually low fare worth locking in immediately.
+A week of price-alert tracking across two or three sites tends to surface a better fare than an immediate purchase — the exception is a fare that already looks like an outlier deal.

 Search current fares to Toronto using the widget above.
 Compare at least two booking platforms — aggregator prices vary because each one has different airline partnerships and fee structures.